-The side-effects and risks that have been associated with the use of Rapaflo cause a lot of patients to turn to prostate health supplements.
+The side-effects and risks that have been associated with the use of BPH medication such as Rapaflo cause a lot of patients to turn to prostate health supplements.
 The market has been flooded with these supplements, however, and they will not all truly help to promote a healthier prostate.

 Understanding what works and how safe these alternative options are is important for the man with an enlarged prostate.